zixiCat/tips/src/Git.md

   ```bash
   git ls-remote --tags --refs origin | cut -f2 | xargs git push origin --delete
   ```
-  And your all remote tags will be remove in one go.
-But when you use this command line:
+  Then your all remote tags will be remove in one go, but when you use this command line:
   ```bash
   git tag -l | xargs -n 1 git push --delete origin
   ```
-  It will delete remtoe tags every 2 seconds for one, really trash!
-The following command line is used to delete all local tags...[ref](https://stackoverflow.com/questions/19542301/delete-all-tags-from-a-git-repository)
+  It will delete remote tags every 2 seconds for one, really trash!
+The following command line could be used to delete all local tags...[ref](https://stackoverflow.com/questions/19542301/delete-all-tags-from-a-git-repository)
   ```bash
   git tag | xargs git tag -d
   ```